-All HUD participating housing counseling agencies impacted by these events are encouraged to review the Housing Counseling Disaster Recovery and Emergency Preparedness Toolkit located on the HUD Exchange.
+All HUD participating housing counseling agencies impacted by disaster are encouraged to review the Housing Counseling Disaster Recovery and Emergency Preparedness Resources located on the HUD Exchange.
 It contains disaster recovery and emergency preparedness resources specifically for housing counseling programs.
-The toolkit provides immediate access to Disaster Recovery Flyers, the Housing Counseling Disaster Program Guide and other HUD, FEMA, and other helpful resources.
+This page provides immediate access to the Housing Counseling Disaster Recovery Toolkit, Disaster Recovery Flyers, and other HUD, FEMA, and federal partner resources.

 Reminder: Housing Counseling Handbook 7610.1, Chapter 5-11, B. 3-d, requires when any aspect of an agency’s purpose is impaired and can no longer comply with programmatic requirements, regulations or grant agreement (e.g., not functioning due to a disaster or emergency) the agency must notify HUD (their point of contact) within 15 days.
 Please send your questions to firstname.lastname@example.org.
 Please type “DART” on the subject line.